N-multipliers and their relations with n-homomorphisms: Approximate local n-multipliers

-In \cite{Samei}, Samei investigate the approximate local left $2$-multipliers and study some of its relations with left $2$-multipliers on a Banach algebra $A$.
-In this section we give two theorems similar to Theorem 2.2 and Proposition 2.3 of \cite{Samei} for left $n$-multipliers.
-Indeed, we are interested in determining when an approximately local left $n$-multiplier is an $n$-multiplier.
+In \cite{Samei}, Samei investigated the approximate local left 2-multipliers and study some of its relations with left $2$-multipliers on a Banach algebra $A$.
+In this section we give two theorems similar to Theorem 2.2 and Proposition 2.3 of \cite{Samei} for $n$-multipliers.
+Indeed, we are interested in determining when an approximately local $n$-multiplier (Definition \ref{Def}) is an $n$-multiplier.
 First we give the following definition.